-- if you are registered for online accounts, log on to your Centrelink online account as you normally would then go to Advise Non Lodgement of Tax Return
+If you're registered for online accounts, sign in to your Centrelink online account as you normally would then go to Advise Non Lodgement of Tax Return.

-- if you are not registered for online accounts, you can read information about One Time Access Codes on the Do you need to lodge a tax return? page.
-You can enter your Customer reference Number (CRN) and use the One Time Access Code we sent you via letter, email or sms to update your details
+If you're not registered for online accounts, you can read information about One Time Access Codes on the Do you need to lodge a tax return? page.
+You can enter your Customer reference Number (CRN) and use the One Time Access Code we sent you via letter, email or SMS to update your details.